chrysn/aiocoap/README.rst

 ------------

 Basic aiocoap works out of the box on Python_ 3.10 or newer (also works on PyPy3_).
-For full support (DTLS, OSCORE and link-format handling) follow the installation_ instructions as these require additional libraries.
+For full support (eg. DTLS, OSCORE and pretty-printing) follow the installation_ instructions as these require additional libraries.

 aiocoap provides different network backends for different platforms.
 The most